RO Plant Operator

 • It is commonly used in water treatment plants, swimming pools, and household cleaning products.

-Q24.
-How many types of bearing
+Q. How many types of bearings are there?

 Ans.